kracejic/cleanCppProject/doc/design.md

     - Graphviz - for creating UML diagrams with doxygen
 * clang-format
     - Configuration file in the root of project for easy formating
-    - Clang-format automaticaly uses nearest *.clang-format* file
+    - Clang-format automatically uses nearest *.clang-format* file
     - Target *format* will run format on all source files
 * clang-tidy
     - With target *tidy* you can run static code analysis